JaqiKal/task-master/README.md

 	  Impact on Deployment: Heroku reads this file to understand which packages and versions to install in the deployment environment.Ensures consistency between local and deployed environments, reducing deployment failures and runtime errors.

 11. **requirements**
-   - To install the necessary requirements for this project (where applicable), use the following command:
+   - To install necessary requirements for this project (where applicable), use the following command:
      ```pip3 install -r requirements.txt```

 12. **Own packages**
-   - If you've installed your own packages, you need to update the requirements file with:
+   - If you've installed your packages, you need to update the requirements file with:
      ```pip3 freeze --local > requirements.txt```

 13. **Procfile**